Disciples and Tribulation

 The term “tribulation”

-occurs five times in Revelation.
-Each time it is used in relation to
+occurs five times in Revelation, and each time it is applied to

 In the